What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Bread tips:

-White or wheat sandwich bread (no toasting)
+White or wheat sandwich bread (un-toasted)

 Pancakes or soft muffins

-Avoid bagels, French bread, or rolls
+Do not even consider bagels, French bread, or rolls.

 13. Are eggs a good source of protein during the first week?